-Stories From Tibetan Tour Guide
+Stories from Tibetan Tour Guide

 I would like to share my motorbike ride at Mount Everest North Face base camp region to New Tingri with a 100KM ride through the high pass Geu la (5200M) in a rainy season during 2003 with a traveler from Europe, because of rainy season, motorbike got slipped 2 times on the way, the road was unpaved and bumpy, it was freezing cold because of the weather.
 Still, such memories are once in a lifetime.

-Another experience was when I spend 8 months at Mount Everest North face base camp in our family Yak hair tea tent, I haven't got chance to listen to my favorite western music for almost 8 months, no internet, no computer, no television, not even a good electricity and at that time, I used to feel that I was very unlucky and unhappy but nowadays such memories are again once in a lifetime experience and such memories are one of the most chosen stories of life when we share something with someone after 10-15 years, we will love to share it since it has something special in it.
+Another experience was when I spend 8 months at Mount Everest North face base camp in our family Yak hair tea tent, I haven't got a chance to listen to my favorite western music for almost 8 months, no internet, no computer, no television, not even a good electricity and at that time, I used to feel that I was very unlucky and unhappy but nowadays such memories are again once in a lifetime experience and such memories are one of the most chosen stories of life when we share something with someone after 10-15 years, we will love to share it since it has something special in it.
 Nowadays road is paved 4km before the Mount Everest North face base camp, there are even a 3G and wifi near my hometown and very good electricity, which is making the life of local people much easier.

 Another story is when I went to Mount Kailash (Kang Rinpoche in Tibetan) 5 times during 2005 as a tour guide, I still remember the time when I was a Tour Guide with five other different national Travelers including German, Isreal, British and Spain, our vehicle tire got flat 8 times.
 I had prayed in the vehicle to my precious Maha Guru Rinpoche since its March and no other tourist so if we get stuck, it will be for days, the main problem is we don't have enough food with us, they were no villages or not even a shepherd nearby.